 How to Get the Look

-- Dark gray flannel tailored suit, consisting of:
+- Dark gray flannel tailored suit:

 - Single-breasted 2-button jacket with slim notch lapels, welted breast pocket, straight jetted hip pockets, 4-button cuffs, and ventless back